Come along for the ride: World Economic Forum Future of Mobility project blog series

 Keep checking back here and at Deloitte’s Instagram for more on this Future of Mobility journey.

-Scott L. Corwin, Global Future of Mobility Leader
+First in the series by Scott L. Corwin, Global Future of Mobility Leader

 Few things matter as much in the world as mobility.
 It provides access to healthcare, education, jobs, and goods and services.
 It connects us, enhances our quality of life, and spurs economic innovation.
 But the way people and goods move about is being radically transformed.
 A confluence of trends, both technological and social, is driving a new mobility ecosystem where different modes of transportation—from cars, trucks, trains and buses to a future that includes autonomous pods, on-demand shuttle busses, mobile lockers, drones, hyperloop, and self-driving trucks — interact to move both people and freight.
 Fully realized, it can mean a faster, cleaner, safer, cheaper, and more efficient transportation network.